A Guide to the Best African Safari National Parks for Any Traveler

 So, if an African destination appeals to you, do your research and be part of the great migration to this beautiful part of the world…

-The Best African Safari Country, the Classic Safari Experience
+The Best African Safari Tours By Country, the Classic Safari Experience

 Your best African safari depends on what you’re looking for — is it a particular animal species you want to see in the wild, the type of safari holiday you’re interested in such as walking tours, game drives, camping, or luxury living, and who you’re travelling with.
 Safaris can be as varied as the continent itself.